 When parents in New Jersey split, they are still responsible for financially supporting their children until they are emancipated.
 Though many couples will be able to agree on child support, some have no other choice but to have a judge decide for them.
-Child support is usually determined based upon the New Jersey Child Support Guidelines.
+Child support is usually determined based on the New Jersey Child Support Guidelines.
 However, in some cases, the court may deviate from the guidelines based on the facts of the case.
-In other cases, the Child Support Guidelines may not apply based upon the income of the parties.
+In other cases, the Child Support Guidelines may not apply based on the income of the parties.
 Child support can be a complex topic with many factors to consider.
 It is vital to have the strong legal representation of a qualified attorney who can provide you with assistance in court.
-Contact Paone Zaleski & Murphy to schedule a consultation regarding your child support matter.
+Contact the child support attorneys from Paone Zaleski & Murphy to schedule a consultation regarding your child support matter.

-In matters where the New Jersey Child Support Guidelines do not apply, the court will determine child support based upon several factors provided by law.
+In matters where the New Jersey Child Support Guidelines do not apply, the court will determine child support based on several factors provided by law.

 Some of these factors include:

 When a child is considered emancipated in the eyes of the state, the parents will no longer have to pay child support.
 In many cases, children are emancipated upon graduation from high school when they do not elect to pursue higher education and have the capacity to be employed.
 Children who attend college or trade school on a full-time basis after graduating from high school are not considered emancipated until they complete their higher education.
 The legal question of emancipation is fact-sensitive and each child’s situation is different.